For the answer, stroll down to the very end of this post.)

 Flash fiction: a self-contained short story (meaning the story has a beginning, middle, end) with a limited word count (usually under 1,000 words).

 As you can imagine, such a reduced word count is extremely limiting.
-You are limited to one character, one moment in time.
-Such writing, relies on the author's ability to choose the correct word.
+You are limited to one moment in time.
+Such writing relies on the author's ability to choose the correct word.
 You don't have the luxury of padding.
 It's challenging but very enjoyable.
 And many authors find it to be the perfect counterbalance for working on longer work.

 'The challenge of flash fiction is to tell a complete story in which every word is absolutely essential.' -Jason Gurley